 Nonimmigrant visas: We are currently processing emergency nonimmigrant visas only.
 If you are applying for one of these visas and have an emergency need to travel, please follow the guidance provided at https://sd.usembassy.gov/visas/expedited-interviews/ to request an appointment.

-For expired immigrant visas, please send email to KhartoumIV@state.gov.
+For expired immigrant visas, please send an email to KhartoumIV@state.gov.
 You will receive information on your eligibility for a visa renewal and instructions on the renewal procedures.

 Lost or stolen green card: If your green card was lost or stolen, please reference the instructions on our website.
 If you require an interview for a boarding foil, please send an e-mail to KhartoumNIV@state.gov.